vhnam/loki-form/README.md

 # Loki Form Builder

-A modern, drag-and-drop form builder application built with Next.js and TypeScript, organized as a Turborepo monorepo.
+A modern, form builder application built with Next.js and TypeScript, organized as a Turborepo monorepo.
 Create dynamic forms with various field types, conditional logic, and real-time preview capabilities.

 ## What's inside?